icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ```

-You will use these to login to the Openstack GUI Horizon.
+You will use these to login to the Openstack GUI Horizon to manage the system.

 ______